The Impact of IT Downtime: Understanding Costs and Recovery Strategies

 Nick Abbott

 Disclaimer: The estimates in this article are based on common industry practices and assumptions.
-Actual recovery time and financial loss will vary depending on your business’s specific setup and recovery strategy.
-Regularly testing your backup and recovery system is key to minimising risk.
+Actual recovery time and financial loss may vary depending on your specific setup and recovery strategy.
+Regular testing of your backup and recovery system is crucial for minimising risk.

 Comments